Eoic/Shelf/README.md

 - REST API for book management.
 - Book metadata parsing (PDF, EPUB, MOBI) and management.
 - Cover image extraction and storage.
-- Metadata storage in a document-oriented database (MongoDB).
+- Metadata storage in a relational database (PostgreSQL).
 - File and cover storage in the local file system.
 - Asynchronous processing for book uploads (Celery).